2026-01-18 • Zen Garden Team

 The Suikinkutsu involves burying a large inverted ceramic pot with a hole in the bottom.
 Water drips through the hole into a pool below, creating a bell-like resonance that echoes up through a bamboo tube.
 It produces a “plink-plonk” sound that is random, organic, and incredibly soothing.

-In a modern garden, this low-frequency resonance cuts through high-frequency traffic whine more effectively than a crashing waterfall.
-It tricks the brain into focusing on the near-field sound rather than the far-field noise 2.
+In a modern garden, this low-frequency resonance acts as “informational masking.”
+This subtle psychological distraction tricks the brain into focusing on the near-field plink-plonk rather than the stressful, high-frequency whine of distant traffic 2.

 DIY Construction Details for 2026